brentsimmons/inessential.com/posts/2020/07/02/i_had_been_worried_about_the_mac.markdown

 The work is going very quickly: I’m amazed.
 If you want to follow along, or even help, take a look at the [swiftui branch](https://github.com/Ranchero-Software/NetNewsWire/tree/swiftui).

 I’m super-psyched for this.
-If it means Mac and iOS can share most of their code, and we can add features more quickly (because SwiftUI makes for faster development), then we can ship more and better versions of NetNewsWire more often.
+If it means Mac and iOS can share most of their code, and we can add features more quickly (because SwiftUI makes for so much faster development), then we can ship more and better versions of NetNewsWire more often.
 I want that!